Short History of UUCC

 Additionally, we have established a tradition of collecting money for a non-profit during our holiday services the third week in December; raising thousands of dollars for non-profits such as Abundant Grace and Coastside Hope.
 We’ve also taken special collections for ALAS, the Moonridge Tutoring Project, and UUSM Staff Gifts.

-And then COVID-19 closures hit in March 2020.
+And then in March 2020, the COVID-19 closures hit.
 We scrambled to learn how to broadcast services online; Bruce Rafnel and Drew Wilson were critical agents in helping us transfer to the Zoom technology.
-Bill Heavlin opened our first Zoom service with his talk on “Three Hopes to Harvest” on April 3rd.
+On April 3rd, Bill Heavlin opened our first Zoom service with his talk on “Three Hopes to Harvest.”
 We held two anniversary celebrations in 2020: one, marking four years from our Grand Opening Celebration in May 2016; and the other, celebrating our first meeting at the Half Moon Bay Coffee Company five years to the day.

-The UUCC Planning Committee consists today of Noreen Cooper Heavlin, Chair; Dave Rokosky; and Shauna Pickett-Gordon, Music Director.
+The UUCC Planning Committee consists today of Noreen Cooper Heavlin, Chair; Dave Rokosky; and Bill Heavlin.
+Tom Devine is our music director and Bruce Rafnel is our technical director.